surfacesyntacticud/website/content/guidelines/u/particular_phenomena/lvc.md

 {{< /rawhtml >}}

 In cases of ambiguity, pronominalization can be a useful test for determining dependencies.
 Pronominalizing "He has a date with his girlfriend" as "the date, he has it with his girlfriend" would sound awkward to most native English speakers.
 However, pronominalizing "He took a walk with his wife" as "the walk, he took it with his wife" sounds much more natural.
-This explains the different syntactic interpretations of the following sentencs.
+This explains the different syntactic interpretations of the following sentences.

 > English